 Symptoms vary depending on the type of injury, how the injury occurred/mechanism, the depth, severity, and location.
 Common symptoms:

 Anyone with a hand injury is recommended to call a doctor or seek medical attention.
 When medical attention is delayed, the possibility of worsening or creating further injuries increases.
 Even the smallest cut or what looks like a minor injury could require advanced treatment to prevent infection or loss of function.
-Any cut or laceration that requires stitches to repair should also have a medical evaluation to make sure the musculoskeletal system of the hands is functioning properly.
+Any cut or laceration that requires stitches to repair should also have a medical evaluation to ensure the hands’ musculoskeletal system is functioning properly.
 Injuries causing the following symptoms require emergency medical attention at an emergency clinic.

 A medical examination can include a medical history and physical examination.